valenca13/CVAE_StreetDesign/Object_Detection.md

 -   YOLO format = \[class_id, x_centre, y_centre, width, height\].

+> **Note**: Adjust the path where the features should be saved and
+> activate the “Exportlabels_txt()” function.
+This step should also be
+> done when exporting other labels.

 ###### b) Export labels with a single vector presenting the classes

 ``` r